Call local rate

 Christmas is often blamed for early January’s spike in divorce – it’s no coincidence that the first working Monday of January is dubbed ‘Divorce Day’.

-By the new year the festivities are over, the decorations have been packed away, and the school holidays have ended.
+By the time the new year arrives, the festive celebrations are over, the decorations are packed away, and the school holidays have ended.
 Couples have successfully ‘got through’ Christmas.

 So, what is it about Christmas that can so often trigger divorce?